 When your employee has a problem, lend a helping hand, guide them through it and not just judge them based on their ability to overcome the problem.
 If you do this, you show your employees that you, as an employer are able to handle problems that come your way and this will help to instill trust in your employees.

 This doesn’t take up much from you and it will help in increasing your employees’ motivation to handle their own problems better and if you come across with problems yourself, your team will always be ready to give you a hand.
 Plan out a proper SOP for the problems your company frequently face and provide training to your employees to help them improve themselves personally as well as their progress at work.

 I’ve been there

 One thing that I learned is even if you are working closely with a partner, or if you are personally close with your partner and employees, never ever blindly trust them.
-Always have that little bit of self doubt, just in case.
+Always have that little bit of self-doubt, just in case.
 Don’t force the blame on to employees, but instead help them in the problems that they are facing.
-Know your employees strength and weaknesses so you are able to provide the help necessary in their growth.
+Know your employees’ strengths and weaknesses so you are able to provide the help necessary in their growth.

 You do not want to be a boss of a company with high turnover rate, or one that is constantly running into problems.
 Focus on improvement, and how to do things better in the future.